- What are the rules that govern The Osteoporosis Rx?

 What is The Osteoporosis Rx Treatment

 - Cortisol must be neutralized after its elevation can be found.
 The most common reason is LR today in the USA from a SAD loaded in carbohydrates.
 LR nullifies Wolff’s law.
 Diet modification to a high fat and high protein paleolithic diet is treatment option number one in most cases.
 Renal osteodystrohy is one of the few causes where protein has to be limited, but fats can be used liberally to support bone mass.
-Pastured butter (K2 source) and grass fed meats with eggs, bacon, and coconut oil is preferred.
+Marine based seafood, pastured butter (K2 source) and grass fed meats with eggs, bacon, and coconut oil is preferred.
 All the hormones that are anabolic for bone formation are derived from LDL cholesterol in our diet.
 Vegans should pay close attention to those biologic facts.
 PUFA’s and carbohydrates should be extremely limited during treatment, to avoid future fractures because they generate inflammatory cytokines that favor disease progression.

 - Age and weight are not completely indicative of real bone risk.
 Inflammation is, and it should be followed clinically to assess risk.
 Bone density testing is worthless, unless a wrist module is added to it.
 I have had patients in their 20′s paralyzed from osteopenic fractures.

 - Smoking carries a 100 fold risk of developing osteoporosis.
 It must cease for any treatment to work